 Adapting Homes to Seniors' Changing Needs

-More Americans are choosing to "age in place."
-That is, they opt to stay in their homes rather than move to alternative retirement settings.
+More Californians are choosing to age in place.
+That is, they opt to stay in their homes rather than move to alternative retirement settings in the Sacramento area.

 But that often means they must modify their home, so it's not a danger to their safety and health when their physical abilities change.